electrovir/gamepad-type/README.md

 # usage

-The primary functions that this package exports are the following:
+The primary exports of this package are the following:

--   `findMatchingGamepadModel`: given a gamepad name, determines the gamepad's model and brand.
+-   [`findMatchingGamepadModel`](https://electrovir.github.io/gamepad-type/functions/findMatchingGamepadModel.html): given the system-level gamepad id, determines the gamepad's model and brand.
 Also includes a model description string.
-Allows custom model and brand map inputs to handle edge cases that this package doesn't cover yet.
+Allows custom model and brand map inputs to handle edge cases that this package doesn't cover.
 (If you find those edge cases please either [open a ticket in the GitHub repo](https://github.com/electrovir/gamepad-type/issues/new) or submit your fixed data on [the demo page](https://zorp.fun/gamepad-tester).)
--   `findMatchingGamepadLayout`: given a gamepad name, determines the gamepad's button and axe names (based on gamepad model and user operating system).
-Allows custom model and input map inputs to handle edge cases that this package doesn't cover yet.
+-   [`findMatchingGamepadLayout`](https://electrovir.github.io/gamepad-type/functions/findMatchingGamepadLayout.html): given the system-level gamepad id, determines the gamepad's button and axe names (based on gamepad model and user operating system).
+Allows custom model and input map inputs to handle edge cases that this package doesn't cover.
 (If you find those edge cases please either [open a ticket in the GitHub repo](https://github.com/electrovir/gamepad-type/issues/new) or submit your fixed data on [the demo page](https://zorp.fun/gamepad-tester).)

 ## examples